Tzachi Hanegbi: Return to Likud

 Hanegbi resigned from Kadima and returned to Likud when Kadima decided to leave the short-lived unity government in July 2012.
 Hanegbi explained that he believed Kadima's decision to quit the unity government was irresponsible, and motivated by short-term political goals.
 Following his decision, Hanegbi was re-elected on the Likud list in the January 2013 elections.
 In June 2014 he was appointed Deputy Minister of Foreign Affairs.

 On 30 May 2016 Hanegbi was appointed Minister without portfolio in the Fourth Netanyahu Cabinet, dealing with issues concerning defense and foreign affairs.

 On 2 June 2016 Hanegbi denied allegations that he intentionally wrote a report on Operation Protective Edge that cleared the Israeli government of all wrongdoing.
 He was appointed Acting Minister of Communications in February 2017, a post he held until being replaced by Ayoob Kara in May.

 On 27 December 2022, Netanyahu appointed Hanegbi as head of the National Security Council.
 Netanyahu fired him on 21 October 2025, reportedly due to disagreements over the Gaza war.
-His deputy, Gil Reich, immediately replaced him as the council's acting director.
+His deputy, Gil Reich, immediately replaced him as the council's acting director, Until the appointment of permanent head of the National Security Council, Shmuel Ben Ezra.